 - City of Yarra has completed a 12-month trial of 30 km/h area wide speed limits for parts of Fitzroy and Collingwood.
 Evaluation of the trial found speeding had reduced and resident support had increased.
-In December 2019, Council endorsed a proposal for a permanent 30 km/h speed limit for the area (City of Yarra; TAC, 2019). - City of Darebin currently have blanket 40 km/h speed limits on local roads in the southern part of the municipality, with plans to extend this significantly throughout the municipality (City of Darebin, 2019). - City of Port Phillip have a long-term goal to lower the speed limit to 40 km/h in residential areas.
+In December 2019, Council endorsed a proposal for a permanent 30 km/h speed limit for the area (City of Yarra; TAC, 2019). - Mildura Rural City Council have reduced the speed limit to 30km/h within the CBD for a 12-month trial (Mildura Rural City Council, 2023). - City of Darebin currently have blanket 40 km/h speed limits on local roads in the southern part of the municipality, with plans to extend this significantly throughout the municipality (City of Darebin, 2019). - City of Port Phillip have a long-term goal to lower the speed limit to 40 km/h in residential areas.
 They have implemented a 40 km/h limit across at least seven activity centres and have a plan for more than two-thirds of the road network to be limited to 40 km/h (Allaoui, 2016). - City of Maribyrnong councillors unanimously supported a proposal in 2017 to introduce a 40 km/h speed limit on all residential streets.
-It is being rolled out in stages by area (Millar, 2017). - City of Mildura have reduced the speed limit to 40 km/h across 19 residential areas (Mildura Rural City Council, 2018).
+It is being rolled out in stages by area (Millar, 2017). - Mildura Rural City Council have reduced the speed limit to 40 km/h across 19 residential areas (Mildura Rural City Council, 2018).